futureofcoding/futureofcoding.org/community.md

 ### History Search
 You can explore the archives of our Slack using this [History Search](http://history.futureofcoding.org) tool (h/t to [Mariano Guerra](https://marianoguerra.github.io)).

+We're also getting set up on [Linen](https://linen.futureofcoding.org/c/thinking-together/1), a new service that lets you explore and search our discussion history.

 ### Matrix Bridge
 Our 4 most popular channels are bridged to Matrix rooms.
 They should be accessible in any Matrix client using the following aliases: